-In a tiny alley off Rassada Road in Phuket Town, not far from the Fountain Circle and just a few steps from Salvatore’s Italian restaurant, is the Phuket Buddha image and amulet market, a specialised market that attracts many local and overseas Buddhists.
+The Phuket Buddha image and amulet market is a specialised market that attracts many local and overseas Buddhists.
+You can find the market in a tiny alley off Rassada Road in Phuket Town, not far from the Fountain Circle and just a few steps from Salvatore’s Italian restaurant.

 These days, amulets blessed by well-regarded Buddhist monks still sell well and some types are hard to get, resulting in growing demand and a market based not only on Buddhist beliefs but also on potential profit.

 Thais of all ages and in all levels of society believe that wearing a Buddha amulet around the neck can protect them from harm and, in some cases, will bring them good fortune.
-“I feel more at ease if I have my amulet with me, especially when I’m on my motorbike,” explains Suwannee Sea-Chao from Thalang.
-“I believe that the amulet protects me from accidents.”
+Some feel more at ease if they have their amulet with them, especially when on their motorbikes as they believe that the amulet protects them from accidents.

-Amulets can be made from a variety of material including gypsum, clay, various metals and even silver or gold.
-Khun Sorn explained that there are no standard market prices; the price paid will depend on negotiations between buyer and seller.
-The two parties will take into account the age of the amulet, the fame of the monk who made it and, sometimes, who wore it in the past.
+Amulets can be made from a variety of materials including gypsum, clay, various metals and even silver or gold.
+There are no standard market prices; the price paid will depend on negotiations between buyer and seller.
+Both parties will consider the age of the amulet, the fame of the monk who made it and, sometimes, who wore it in the past.

-In the past couple of years Jatukam Ramatep amulets, depicting two mythical princes of an ancient kingdom in what is now Thailand, have become extremely popular, with some versions in high demand.
-In April 2007, a woman was actually trampled to death in a rush to acquire one particularly desirable model, while other Jatukam issues have seen people queuing all night in hopes of being able to get their hands on one.
+In the past, Jatukam Ramatep amulets, depicting 2 mythical princes of an ancient kingdom in what is now Thailand, have become extremely popular, with some versions in high demand.
+In April 2007, a woman was trampled to death in a rush to acquire a particularly desirable model, while other Jatukam issues have seen people queuing all night in hopes of being able to get their hands on one.

-Customers at the centre in Phuket come from all over the world, from neighbouring countries such as Malaysia, Singapore and Hong Kong, but also from the USA and Australia.
+Customers at the amulet centre in Phuket come from all over the world – from neighbouring countries such as Malaysia, Singapore and Hong Kong, and from the USA and Australia.

 With antique Thai amulets in high demand – and commanding high prices – fakes do appear.
 The experts can spot them, either using their experience and their magnifying glasses or even using technology such as X-rays.